UwULang/uwulang/README.md

 The best programming language to take over the world

-👆 - increment
+- 👆 - increment
-👇 - decrement
+- 👇 - decrement
-👉- go right
+- 👉- go right
-👈- go left
+- 👈- go left
-🥺- print char
+- 🥺- print char
-😳- get char
+- 😳- get char
-🥴- random short
+- 🥴- random short
-😒- jump to 😡if curr == 0
+- 😒- jump to 😡if curr == 0
-😡- jump back to 😒 if curr != 0
+- 😡- jump back to 😒 if curr != 0

-\*definitely not just brainfuck with extended functionality
+\*definitely not just brainfuck with extended functionality that you can use [uwufier](https://github.com/Zeyu-Li/uwufier) conversion tool